wxt-dev/wxt/docs/guide/resources/upgrading.md

      });
      ```

-Additionally, the `extensionApi` config has been removed.
+Regardless of your choice, the `extensionApi` config has been removed.
 Remove it from your `wxt.config.ts` file if present:

 ```ts
 // wxt.config.ts